 Information Technology at Heathfield School is designed to fully support the teaching of all subjects during the students’ time here, including research, communication, document creation and file storage, as well as their leisure activities.
 Every student is given a school network account which provides personal access to resources such as e-mail, storage and printing/copying, most of which are accessed via Microsoft Office 365.
-Classroom materials are moving towards Teams and OneNote, for which there are apps on every platform.
+Classroom materials and Prep work are delivered via Microsoft Teams, for which there are apps on every platform.
 Lesson whiteboard content becomes immediately available to students for their notes and revision without the need for paper handouts.

-We are a Microsoft Volume License holder and use very reliable Dell servers running Windows Server 2019 to host our virtual machines.
-All classroom computers, laptops and tablets run recent versions of Windows 10.
-A private 1 Gbps leased line provides fast, secure connectivity to the Internet and our cloud services.
+We are a Microsoft Volume License holder and use modern, reliable servers and enterprise-grade virtualisation systems to host our virtual machines.
+All user-facing devices in classrooms and offices run recent versions of Windows 10.
+A 1 Gbps leased line provides fast, secure connectivity to the Internet and our cloud services.

 On-site data is backed up nightly to a dedicated server, and then replicated automatically to an off-site location to guard against data loss.